alisajad001/alisajad001/README.md

   - Adobe Photoshop, Illustrator, XD

-🔭 I’m currently working on my portfolio website : https://alisajadahmadi.netlify.app

-🌱 I’m currently learning: Full-stack development
+🔭 I’m currently working on my portfolio website : https://alisajadahmadi.netlify.app 🌱 I’m currently learning: Full-stack development

-  👯 I’m looking to collaborate on my webpage

-  💬 Ask me about for any help

-  📫 How to reach me:
-  Twitter: @alisajad07